• Skip to primary navigation

 Instructions

-• To remove the eyes, use a sharp knife to cut out small wedges where the eyes are.
-Do this in spiral rows, following the pattern of the 'eyes' on the fruit.
+• To remove the eyes, use sharp knife to carve small wedges where the eyes are.
+Do this in spiral rows (see Note 2).
+Place the fruit on a chopping board if it is too slippery to hold.

-• Place the peeled pineapple in a horizontal position.
+• Once peeled and eyes carved out, place the peeled pineapple in a horizontal position on a cutting board.

-• Use a sharp knife to cut it out thin round slices.
-Once the slices are all cut, you can serve the fruit that way.
+• Use a sharp knife to cut it out into thin round slices (about 1cm thick).

-• Place the wedges horizontally and slice them into smaller pieces depending of the thickness you wish.
+• Place the wedges horizontally and slice them into small cubes.
+Serve or use as intended.

 Video